jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 F# and Gb describe the same pitch, so they are called "enharmonic" symbols for that pitch.

-The purpose of allowing the same pitch to be described by two different letters is so that every key can have seven notes with exactly one of each letter from the musical alphabet, `A-B-C-D-E-F-G`, with some different combination of sharps or flats.
+It's useful for the same pitch to be described by two different letters in this way, because it allows every key to have seven notes with exactly one of each letter from the musical alphabet, `A-B-C-D-E-F-G`, with some different combination of sharps or flats.